-

 Mac

-Allegedly knows what a Bb is
+Allegedly knows what a B flat is

 Mac McKenzie grew up in a musical family.
-His father is a fan of hillbilly music and his mother was an operatic-trained mezzo soprano and classical pianist who could read a staff of choral music and hear the instruments and the voices in her head.
+His father is a fan of hillbilly music, and his mother was an operatic-trained mezzo-soprano and classical pianist who could read a staff of choral music and hear the instruments and the voices in her head.

-Mac, who also can hear voices in his head, grew up on the sonorous tones of 60s rock stars such as Johnny Rivers, The Mamas & The Papas, The Beatles and The Guess Who.
-He dreamed of being an ax man with a fine blade like George Harrison but soon discovered he lacked the long, thin, weak and womanly fingers of a guitar princess but possessed instead the muscular stumps of a bass man with fingers that look like Jimmy Dean Breakfast Link sausages
+Mac, who also can hear voices in his head, grew up on the sonorous tones of ‘60s rock stars such as Johnny Rivers, The Mamas & The Papas, The Beatles and The Guess Who.
+He dreamed of being an ax man with a fine blade like George Harrison but soon discovered he lacked the long, thin, weak and womanly fingers of a guitar princess but possessed instead the muscular stumps of a bass man with fingers that look like Jimmy Dean Breakfast Link sausages.

 It was all good.
-It turned out that all Mac really heard, anyway, was the bass.
+It turned out that all Mac heard, anyway, was the bass.
 Joe Osborn, Carol Kaye, James Jamerson, Sir Paul Mac, the sounds just came without trying as opposed to the painful contortions it took to play a freakin’ F chord.

 After learning the notes of the first two strings, Mac was gigging with a high school band appropriately called Noise.
 He played for a short time in a college band called Band Name Here and then gave it up to focus his time on work and learning the other two strings and playing higher than the fifth fret, which likely drove his first ex-wife to divorce him.

-He later helped found the late 80s band Dwarftoss, which gave up its cool name with the lightning bolt 'SS' and two dots over the 'a' to look Satanic, and became a B-side blues band called Bad News.
+He later helped found the late 80s band Dwarftoss, which gave up its cool name with the lightning bolt 'SS' and two dots over the 'a' to look Satanic and became a B-side blues band called Bad News.

-Having met Gary years before while hanging out at Charlottesville Music, he casually mentioned that he’d love to play in any band the Gary created.
-When Gary discovered that Mac knew what the B with the little b next to it meant, he asked him to join BiG and then thebandbig.
-To be fair, since he was already in the band, he was also asked to be in Tobe Fare.
+Having met Gary years before while hanging out at Charlottesville Music, he casually mentioned that he’d love to play in any band that Gary created.
+When Gary discovered that Mac knew what the B with the little b next to it meant, he asked him to join BiG! and then thebandbig.
+To be fair, since he was already in the band, he was also asked to be in ToBe Fare.

 --Gear